top of page

 • 3 min read

-The FAA recently issued the attached notice which states that effective August 7, 2025, credentialed law enforcement organizations of a state, local, tribal, or territorial (SLTT) government may directly request a TFR through the FAA for large public gatherings hosted in a stadium or other venue that meet specific criteria.
+The FAA recently issued a notice stating that, effective August 7, 2025, credentialed law enforcement organizations from state, local, tribal, or territorial (SLTT) governments may directly request a Temporary Flight Restriction (TFR) through the FAA.
+This applies to large public gatherings hosted in stadiums or other venues that meet specific criteria.

-This will provide a pathway for SLTT to submit requests directly to the FAA without Federal sponsorship.
-It is important to note that for high UAS risk SEAR events that do not meet the 49 U.S.C.
-Section 44812 criteria, the 99.7 TFR process remains the same.
+This new pathway allows SLTT organizations to submit requests directly to the FAA without needing federal sponsorship.
+However, it is crucial to note that for high UAS risk SEAR events that do not meet the 49 U.S.C.
+Section 44812 criteria, the existing 99.7 TFR process will remain unchanged.

-Below is a snapshot of key elements from the notice as well as supplemental information pertaining to how to submit requests.
-More detailed information will be circulated as it becomes available.
+Below is a snapshot of the key elements from the notice along with supplemental information on how to submit requests.
+More detailed information will be shared as it becomes available.

 Events Eligible for SLTT Submission

-• be hosted in a stadium or venue that previously hosted events qualifying for the application of special security instructions in accordance with Public Law 108-199, section 521 (to put it simply, stadiums or venues that have hosted events qualifying for the application of a standing sporting event NOTAM - FDC NOTAM 0/0367), and the venue is not enclosed;
+2. Must be hosted in a stadium or venue that has previously hosted events qualifying for special security instructions under Public Law 108-199, section 521.
+This means the venue must not be enclosed.

-• have a defined and static geographical boundary; and
+8. There must be a defined and static geographical boundary.

-• The SLTT law enforcement agency must submit the TFR request to the appropriate Air Traffic Organization (ATO) Service Center Operations Support Group Manager not less than 30 calendar days prior to the event.
+• The SLTT law enforcement agency must submit the TFR request to the appropriate Air Traffic Organization (ATO) Service Center Operations Support Group Manager at least 30 calendar days before the event.

-• Law enforcement agencies can visit the map on the FAA UAS UDDS website (https://udds-faa.opendata.ArcGIS.com) and use the steps below to determine their appropriate service center.
+• Agencies can visit the FAA UAS UDDS website map (FAA UAS UDDS Map) and follow these steps to determine their appropriate service center:

-• After opening the ArcGIS map, open the “Layers” menu and uncheck all options except for “Boundary Airspace (ARTCC)”
+- Open the ArcGIS map and access the “Layers” menu.
+Uncheck all options except for “Boundary Airspace (ARTCC).”

-• Zoom out to identify the applicable overlying ARTCC three letter identifier for their event location
+- Zoom out to identify the applicable overlying ARTCC three-letter identifier for the event location.

 • Eastern (Boston ZBW, New York ZNY, Washington ZDC, Memphis ZME, Atlanta ZTL, Jacksonville ZJX, Miami ZMA, San Juan ZSU)